 Fire-stopping tests were carried out for various penetrations through the CLT panels to determine the best approach for a 90-minute fire-protection rating (FPR).
 Copper, cast iron and PEX piping were all tested.
-Two hours into the testing demonstrated that protection was still intact at all penetrations, with minimal gypsum board loss and 0-1/4 in. of char at the underside of the CLT panel.
+Although not an official fire test, two hours into the testing demonstrated that protection was still intact at all penetrations, with minimal gypsum board loss and 0-1/4 in. of char at the underside of the CLT panel.